-Your flight is booked, your bags are packed, but what are you going to do/see your first time in Tokyo?
+Your flight is booked, your bags are packed, but what are you going to do and see your first time in Tokyo?

 There are enough things to do to spend a lifetime in Tokyo, but this guide will detail some can’t-miss spots for your first time in Godzilla’s playground.
 Once you give the article a read, feel free to message us with any questions you have about traipsing through Tokyo.